ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Review the following considerations for the VMware Solutions Shared public:

 * Operating system licensing costs apply for usage.
 For more information about how commercial operating system license rentals are billed, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).
 * Public templates that are configured to services on the IBM private network require an extra configuration step to enable VM access to the IBM Services network.
-For more information, see [Enabling VM access to {{site.data.keyword.cloud}} Services by using the private network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
+For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 * Public templates require a minimum level of customization to establish the initial administrator password.
 For more information, see [Changing the guest OS customization properties of a VM](#shared_vcd-ops-guide-customization).

 The public catalog contains vApp templates for the following components: